|Nutritional Guidelines (per serving)|

-Put 1/2 cup of flour no a plate.
+Put the 1/2 cup of flour on a plate.
 Beat eggs in a bowl with 1 tablespoon of water.
 Put the finely ground bread crumbs in another bowl.

 Let the croquettes stand for about 30 to 45 minutes to dry a bit.